-BNL strengthens Long Island's position as a center of innovation in energy, the life sciences, and other fields crucial to the growth of New York State's economy.
-With an annual budget of over \$652 million in 2013, the Laboratory had a significant economic impact on New York State.
-In fiscal year 2013, employee salaries, wages and fringe benefits accounted for over \$399 million of its total annual budget.
-Supporting local and state businesses whenever possible, BNL spends million each year on goods and services.
-It is estimated that between 2012 and 2014, the Laboratory will generate, on an average annual basis, \$947 million in economic output and approximately 7,000 jobs throughout New York State.
+BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.
+With a budget of more than \$650 million in 2014, the Laboratory had a significant economic impact on New York State.
+In fiscal year 2014, employee salaries, wages, and fringe benefits accounted for more than \$404 million, or 62 percent, of its total budget.
+Supporting local and state businesses whenever possible, BNL spent more than \$60 million in 2014 on goods and services, \$30 million of that with Long Island companies.